 Try to remember that things happen and can put you behind time, which usually means less time spent on those moments that make some really special memories (and photos!).
 Like enjoying the moment you finally put on your wedding dress, having a moment with your dad when he see's you for the first time, spending some time alone with your new husband/wife at sunset.
 All these things are often moments you want photographed or want to enjoy, but unfortunately, a lot of couples don't plan enough time for these things which results in rushing and missed photo opportunities, and ultimately... not being able to fully enjoy those moments.

 Our best advice for this is to keep it small and simple.
 Just immediate family is probably the best way to go.
 It takes a lot more time and effort than you might realise to round up excited family members (especially when there's food and drinks involved).
-We do ask for a designated person (that is not yourself) to help round up family in the toilet and what not, which does help things to run smoother.
-But 9/10 times after family photos, we have an exhausted newly-wed couple that can't wait to get out of there... and we still have their portraits to do.
+We do ask for a designated person (that is not yourself) to help round up Uncle Jo in the toilet and cousin Amy taking selfies.
+What we don't want is to end up with an exhausted newly-wed couple, sore faces from smiling, and can't wait to get out of there... and we still have their portraits to do.
 So keep the list as short, sweet and simple as you can.
 Remember you have the rest of the night to grab us to take photos with friends and extended cousins... when you are more relaxed.

 KEEP IT PERSONAL: